opensourcecorp/opensourcecorp.github.io/_posts/2022-05-15-progress-report.markdown

   utility.
 I find the Docker Registry server by comparison to be way simpler to deploy & to understand, for me & others alike.

-* To serve many different, relevant use caes, I have waffled back & forth on whether to use [GitLab](https://gitlab.com) or not.
+* To serve many different, relevant use cases, I have waffled back & forth on whether to use [GitLab](https://gitlab.com) or not.
 GitLab provides many consolidated features that are of excellent quality & diversity -- source code management, a CI/CD system, an OCI image registry, an artifact store, and more.
 It's a great tool.

   However, I have ultimately decided against using GitLab for OSC.
 Perhaps the primary reason being that with so many features tied to a single platform, I am worried that the modularity is far too limited to allow for individualization of OSC subsystems.

-  So, OSC infra will stick with the original plan of having fully-modular subsystems instead of th consolidated features that GitLab provides:
+  So, OSC infra will stick with the original plan of having fully-modular subsystems instead of the consolidated features that GitLab provides:
   * [Gitea](https://gitea.io) as the SCM, as originally planned
   * Docker Registry server as OCI image store, and [an unofficial registry UI](https://github.com/Joxit/docker-registry-ui) as a companion service (the